lwang0f/lwang0f.github.io/_pages/about.md

 Welcome to my research page, for different purpose please check the related pages

+- Undergraduates
-Students looking for research experience, check internship
+  * looking for research experience, check internship
+  * looking for curriculum capability improvement, check teaching
+  * looking for opportunity to be my graduate student, check internship, publication
+- Graduates
+  * looking for
+- Researchers
+  * looking for